Skip to main content

 Aging Bucket Prioritization

-Claims are prioritized by dollar value and age to ensure the highest-impact receivables receive attention first, maximizing recovery on your aging portfolio.
+Claims are prioritized by dollar value and age to ensure the highest-impact receivables receive attention first, increasing recovery on your aging portfolio.

 inventory_2